 >>and mucho appreciated<<

-However, I am starting to think that God is [making]going to make this the best summer of my life.
+However, I am starting to think that God is [making]

 -Bonsai